Last Updated on by

 Illinois: Fees were recently reduced from $500 to $150.

 Kansas: Fee is just $35.
 Very easy to file online.

 Kentucky: Incredibly easy to navigate.
-Bonus: their Structure Wizard helps you figure out if an LLC is the right choice for you.
+Their Structure Wizard helps you figure out if a LLC is the right choice for you.

 Louisiana: Site is easy to use, walks you through step by step.

 Maine: Fee is $175 for domestic and $250 for Foreign LLCs.